yipy0005/Basic-Molecular-Docking-Workshop/TUTORIAL.md

 ---

 Congratulations!
 You’ve successfully run a basic molecular docking workflow using AutoDock Vina.
 Feel free to explore different box sizes, exhaustiveness levels, or other receptor/ligand pairs.

+---

+## What's Next?

+### Future Enhancements

+We're continuously improving this workshop!
+Upcoming features include:

+- **Automated Protein Preparation**: One-command hydrogen addition, charge assignment, and structure cleaning
+- **Ligand Preparation from SMILES**: Convert SMILES strings directly to docking-ready ligands
+- **Binding Site Detection**: Automatic identification of potential binding pockets
+- **Batch Processing**: Process multiple ligands or structures at once

+See [FUTURE_FEATURES.md](FUTURE_FEATURES.md) for the complete roadmap and detailed plans.

+**Have suggestions?** We welcome your feedback!
+Open an issue on the repository to share your ideas.